growr-xyz/growr-documentation/specification/8-6-reference.md

    </td>
    <td>isInviteOnly
    </td>
-   <td>Whether the project requires invitation in order to become an investor
+   <td>Whether the project requires an invitation to become an investor
    </td>
   </tr>
   <tr>